prasunanand/prasunanand.github.io/about.md

 permalink: /about/
 ---

-I am a fourth-year student at BITS Pilani KK Birla Goa Campus, Goa, India pursuing a dual degree in M.Sc. in Biological Sciences and B.E. in Chemical Engineering.
+I am a final-year student at BITS Pilani KK Birla Goa Campus, Goa, India pursuing a dual degree in M.Sc. in Biological Sciences and B.E. in Chemical Engineering.

 I like FOSS and previously I have made a few contributions to Jquery foundation and BioJavascript( BioJS ).